awei01/wordpress-environment/README.md

 For security purposes the `/bootstrap/configs.php` file is not under source control by default.
 If you are using private repository, and are aware of the risks, you can remove the `/bootstrap/.gitignore` file and keep the your `/bootstrap/configs.php` file under source control.

-You should copy the following code and save it under `/bootstrap/configs.php`
+You should copy the following code and save it under `/bootstrap/configs.php`.
+Obviously, if this file isn't under source control, you'll have to manually copy this to your remote server to `/bootstrap/configs.php`

 ```
 <?php